johnnycatsf/psychedeli.ca/app/views/articles/content/2013-09-08-irssi-in-my-notifications-center.md

 title: irssi? in MY notifications center?
 category: gbs
 date: 2013-09-08
-tags: irc,irssi,notifications center,mac os x,shell
+tags: irc, irssi, osx, shell, work
 ---

 As I've said before, I'm constantly working in [the shell][zsh] and have